chef/omnitruck-service/docs/index.md

 `m` is the machine architecture for the machine on which the product will be installed.
 Possible values depend on the platform.
 For example, for Ubuntu  or Debian: i386 or x86_64 or for macOS: x86_64.

-'v' is the version of the product to be installed.
+`v` is the version of the product to be installed.
 A version always takes the form x.y.z, where x, y, and z are decimal numbers that are used to represent major (x), minor (y), and patch (z) versions.
 One-part (x) and two-part (x.y) versions are allowed.

 ## API Operation Modes
 ---